maidsafe/safe_network/ant-node/README.md

 ## Usage

 ### Binary Usage
-To run the `safenode` binary, follow the instructions in the main project's usage guide.
+To run the `antnode` binary, follow the instructions in the main project's usage guide.

 ### Python Usage